 Along with these several networking and internetworking protocols come a few encryption schemes to make internet connections into VPNs-Virtually Private Networks.
-SSL-Secure Socket Layer, PKI-Public Key Infrastructure, SSH-Secure Shell, and other security protocols provide 'virtual privacy' in an environment where every packet must be accurately addressed or it will not be delivered but the contents may be encrypted.
-The NSA can decrypt 50K+ secure transmissions a day, other agencies and crooks can decrypt fewer...
+SSL-Secure Socket Layer, TLS-Transport Layer Security, PKI-Public Key Infrastructure, SSH-Secure Shell, and other security protocols provide 'virtual privacy' in an open environment where every packet must be accurately addressed or it will not be delivered.
+Encrypting internet, web, and email is secure enough for most purposes.
+Where the NSA can decrypt 50K+ SSL transmissions a day, it's prohibitively expensive for ordinary crooks and crackers...

 IP Routers, Ethernet Switches, Ethernet Hubs -- OSI Layers 3, 2 & 1 The 7-Layer OSI Model- Open Systems Interconnect is the most-used model to describe the hardware and software for networking.
 There is also a 5-Layer Internet or TCP model.
 These are not hard, engineering standards.
 They are descriptive models used to discuss networking in the decades after proprietary networks faded from use.

 Routers are OSI Layer 3 devices that use IP addresses (IPV4 or IPV6) to connect at least two networks together.
-Switches connect devices in a LAN, wired or wireless.
+Switches connect devices in a LAN, which may include wireless.

 A LAN may connected to other networks, and/or to The Internet by connecting an IP Router to the LAN's switch.

-Ethernet Switches are OSI Layer 2 devices that use MAC addresses to deliver Ethernet packets, which may contain Internet packets, among routers, computers, and printers attached to the LAN.
+Ethernet Switches are OSI Layer 2 devices that use MAC addresses to deliver Ethernet 'frames', which may contain Internet packets, among routers, computers, and printers attached to the LAN.